cconover/wp-relogo/wp-relogo/readme.txt

 1. Settings page for Relogo.

 == Changelog ==

+= 0.4.2 =
+Added a donate link to readme.txt and to the Options page

 = 0.4.1 =
 * Display admin notice if the tag is not set to Active.
 Version 0.4.0 adds field, but is off by default and user is not made aware.